-The dipole moment is a vector quantity and it has both, magnitude and direction.
-The direction represented by an arrow pointing towards the negative end.
-The length of the arrow directly proportional to the magnitude of µ.
+The dipole moment is a vector quantity because it has both, magnitude and direction.
+Thus the direction represented by an arrow pointing towards the negative end and the arrow directly proportional to the magnitude of µ.

 CGS and SI unit of the dipole moment

-In the CGS system, the charge expressed as esu and the length in cm.
+In the CGS system, the charge expressed in esu and the length in cm.

-Thus the unit of dipole moment = esu cm
+Thus CGS unit of dipole moment = esu cm

-The charge in order of 10-10 esu and distance of separation of charge in order of 10-8 cm.
+Again the charges in the order of 10-10 esu and distance of separation of charge in order of 10-8 cm.

 = 10-10 × 10-8